Gateway Canyons Resort…The Entrance to Xanadu

 The owner of the resort is John Hendricks, founder of the Discovery Channel—one of his passions is collecting classic cars.
 Mr. Hendricks’ collection had grown to a point where he needed a place to house all his cars, so he built a state-of-the-art museum on the Gateway Canyons property for all to enjoy.
 This is yet another activity at the resort you won’t want to miss.
 I was so impressed by the museum that I have dedicated a separate post and video to it.
 Click the following link to see pictures and video of the Gateway Auto Museum.

 It’s difficult not to use every cliché imaginable to describe the Gateway Canyons Resort; because they all apply…it really is a “hidden gem.”
 The Resort is a few years old, with a number of the structures and amenities just recently opened.
 I can’t imagine this place staying a secret for much longer, so do yourself a favor and visit it soon; I promise you will not be disappointed.

-Click the following link to see more of my pictures of the Gateway Canyons Resort.
 If you’ve been to Gateway Canyons Resort, let my readers and me know what you thought?
 If you’ve enjoyed this post, please click the “like” button below and share with your friends and family.